-The Chair provides leadership to the Board, to fulfill its duties effectively, efficiently and independent of Management.
+The Chair provides leadership to the Board so that it can fulfill its duties effectively, efficiently and independent of Management.
 The Chair's role is to see that the Board and unitholder meetings function effectively.
 The Chair provides advice and counsel to Trustees and the President and CEO.
 The Chair participates in the recruitment of Trustees and the assessment of their performance and of the Board as a whole.